Teams & User Management

 Owners can remove other members from the project team.
 Two safety rules apply:

-- Self-removal blocked: You cannot remove yourself from the team.
+Self-removal blocked.
+You cannot remove yourself from the team.
+Ask another owner to remove you, or transfer ownership first.

-- Last-owner protection: The last remaining owner cannot be removed.
-Transfer ownership first.
+Last-owner protection.
+The last remaining owner cannot be removed.
+Transfer ownership first by promoting another member, then the previous owner can be removed.

 Revoking Invitations